-William Schimmel (born 1946) is one of the principal architects in the resurgence of the accordion, the revival of the Tango in America and the philosophy of Musical Reality (composition with pre-existing music).
+William Schimmel (born 1946) is one of the principal architects in the resurgence of the accor

-He holds Bachelor of Music:.
-Master of Science and Doctor of Musical Arts
+Dr. Schimmel holds Bachelor of Music:, Master of Science and Doctor of Musical Arts

-Regarded as The World's Greatest Accordionist by National Public Radio, He is best known for his hit recordings with The Tango Project, number one on the Billboard Charts and winning the Stereo Review Album of the Year Award as well as a Grammy Nomination, who also appears with AI Pacino in the film Scent of a Woman for which Pacino won an Oscar, as well as performances in True Lies, Mr. & Mrs. Smith (trailer), Sex and the Citv, Real Sex, Sesame Street, Law and Order, The Medium, All the King's Men, Equinox, Household Saints, Breaking In, Just a Kiss, Holocaust, The Dane Curse as well as his performances in Kun Dun, State and Maine, Smoke, The Producers, Waiting for the Moon, Strong Medicine, The Baker, New York, I I love you and many others films including composing and performing in a collection of five prize winning films for The Nature Conservancy and other lndie features including Far From Poland, Darrow and the silent film King Vidor classic, The Sky Pilot.
+Regarded as The World's Greatest Accordionist by National Public Radio, He is best known for his hit recordings with The Tango Project, number one on the Billboard Charts and winning the Stereo Review Album of the Year Award as well as a number of Grammy Nominations, who also appears with AI Pacino in the film Scent of a Woman for which Pacino won an Oscar, as well as performances in True Lies, Mr. & Mrs. Smith (trailer), Sex and the Citv, Real Sex, Sesame Street, Law and Order, The Medium, All the King's Men, The Humbling, Equinox, Household Saints, Breaking In, Just a Kiss, Holocaust, The Dane Curse as well as his performances in Kun Dun, State and Maine, Smoke, Little Women, The Beaver, Rock the Kasbah, The Producers, The Quantum Leap, Waiting for the Moon, Halmoni’s Pot, Strong Medicine, The Baker, New York, I love you, Richard the Third, The Good Fight, Antesis and the Astronaut, Eric Bentley, a tribute, Turn Me Inside out, Accordion Rising and many other films including composing and performing in a collection of five prize winning films for The Nature Conservancy and other lndie features including Far From Poland, Darrow, That Won’t Work ( F. Murray Abraham ) and the silent film King Vidor classic, The Sky Pilot.

-He conducts a yearly three day Master Class and Concert Series (The Seminars) sponsored by the American Accordionists’ Association, dedicated to the exploration and establishment of an accordion culture, which is in its twenty fourth season.
-These events take place at the Tenri Cultural Institute of New York.
+He conducts a yearly three day Master Class and Concert Series (The Seminars) originally sponsored by the American Accordionists’ Association and now The Accordion Global Association, dedicated to the exploration and establishment of an accordion culture, which is in its thirtiest season.
+These events have take place at the Tenri Cultural Institute of New York.
+They are now presented in a Virtual manner.
 The Seminar recordings are in process as part of the Lincoln Center Archives.
+He has recently

-He has served on the faculties of The Juilliard School, Brooklyn College (CUNY), Neupauer Conservatory (dean), New School University, Upsala College, Buffalo Academy of the Visual and Performing Arts, La Guardia High School, New York University and has lectured on accordion related subjects at Columbia, Princeton, Brandeis, University Of Missouri at Kansas City, Duke, The Graduate Center (CUNY), Manhattan School of Music, The Janacek Conservatory (Ostrava, Czech Republic), Cornell College.
-SUNY Brockport, SUNY Oswego, University of Arkansas at Jonesboro and at Microsoft.
+He has served on the faculties of The Juilliard School, Brooklyn College (CUNY), Neupauer Conservatory (dean), New School University, Upsala College, Buffalo Academy of the Visual and Performing Arts, La Guardia High School, New York University and has lectured on accordion/composition related subjects at Columbia, Princeton, Brandeis, University Of Missouri at Kansas City, Duke, The Graduate Center (CUNY), Manhattan School of Music, Mannes College of Music, The Janacek Conservatory (Ostrava, Czech Republic), Cornell College (Mount Vernon, Iowa), SUNY Brockport, SUNY Oswego, University of Arkansas at Jonesboro , Santa Clara University and at Microsoft.